Plumbing Work Permit Requirements in Denver, CO

 Denver uses Denver Building and Fire Code (based on 2021 I-Codes with amendments).
 High altitude (5,280 ft) affects HVAC sizing.
 30 psf ground snow load.
 Radon-resistant construction required.
 Green Building Ordinance for large buildings.
 ADUs allowed citywide.
 Email: development.services@denvergov.org

-Replacing a fixture in-kind does not require a permit in Denver, CO.
+Replacing a fixture in-kind does not require a permit.

 Adding a fixture requires a permit in Denver, CO.